PennockProjects/JAMStart/content/ops/AWSStaticSiteCodePipeline.md

 1. NS record
 2. SOA record
 3. CNAME record(s) for certificate - 1 or 2 depending on if you included 'www' or not
-4. ANAME record - Domain to Cloudfront
+4. ANAME record - Domain to CloudFront

 ## ANAME 'www' redirect